-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) Helping to mitigate the effects of climate change, making the areas more resilient.
-Providing a network of multi-functional spaces which allow for the movement of people and wildlife, including the establishment of an ecological network.
-Creating attractive environments for people to live and work.
-Preserving landscape character.
-Pendle's Cycling Strategy 2016-2021 The Strategy includes the following objectives: To build on and improve cycling infrastructure across Pendle Promote cycling to work and school To promote cycle tourism To promote health and wellbeing.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) The Strategy includes the following objectives: To build on and improve cycling infrastructure across Pendle Promote cycling to work and school To promote cycle tourism To promote health and wellbeing.
 The Strategy includes a number of milestones: Increased off-road cycle paths in Pendle and improved access into the main towns as well as into neighbouring boroughs and into Yorkshire.
 Cross stakehoulder engagement and partnership working.
 Create 4 easy cycle routes by March 2016.
 Double the number of people who cycle by 2025.
 The SA Framework should include an objective relating to promoting the use of sustainable methods of transport.
-Pendle Open Space Audit (2019) The Audit considered open space provision across the Borough in terms of quality and quantity.
+Pendle Borough Council (2019) Pendle Open Space Audit The Audit considered open space provision across the Borough in terms of quality and quantity.
 No objectives are included.
 Additional open space provision needed across the Borough, with multiple quantity standards not met in the wards of Blacko and Higherford, Clover Hill, Horsfield, Old Laund Booth and Walverden.
 Improved access to open space is required at a local level.
 The SA Framework should include an objective/guide questions relating to the provision and enhancement of open space within the Borough.
-Pendle Biodiversity Audit (2010) The Audit considered the extent, and type, of designated environmental assets with the Borough.
+Pendle Borough Council (2010) Pendle Biodiversity Audit , The Audit considered the extent, and type, of designated environmental assets with the Borough.
 The Audit did not include any targets or indicators.
-The SA Framework should include an objective/guide questions related to the protection and enhancement of the Borough's designated natural environment assets Pendle Parks Strategy 2007-2017 (2007) 1 1 Developed to offer strategic guidance for the future design, provision and enhancement of Parks in Pendle.
+The SA Framework should include an objective/guide questions related to the protection and enhancement of the Borough's designated natural environment assets Pendle Borough Council (2007) Pendle Parks Strategy 2007-2017 Developed to offer strategic guidance for the future design, provision and enhancement of Parks in Pendle.
 The approach ensures that Pendle's parks will meet the changing needs and wishes of local residents and visitors to the area, so that they continue to be appreciated well-used.
 The strategy identifies a number of key actions, but targets and indicators are set-out in the annual action plan.
 The SA Framework should include an objective/guide questions related to the enhancement of the Borough's parks and the importance of parks within urban areas.
+Key objectives are to: Retain the current wide variety of parks to serve the Borough's different communities Build on the strengths and individuality of each park, rather than seeking to provide a standard range of attractions in all parks Increase the variety of activities and attractions in parks, where this is compatible with the characteristics of individual parks